Support our work and double the impact of your donation!

 The evidence from independent researchers is clear: Economic development deals enrich powerful businesses and empower politicians at the expense of everyone else.
 These handouts drain resources from important public services such as schools, police and fire departments, roads and other infrastructure.
 They increase the tax burden on the rest of us, stifle entrepreneurship, increase economic inequality and contribute to the toxic entanglement of big business and big government.

 This isn’t a small problem, and it’s getting worse.
 Every year, American state and local governments combine to hand out at least $70 billion worth of these deals.
-That’s as much money as Americans spend each year on golf, or on their pets.
-It’s enough to fund the smallest 10 states’ combined state budgets every year.
+That’s enough money to fund the 10 smallest state budgets, combined — with enough left over to cover most of the U.S. Environmental Protection Agency’s annual spending.

 For too long, big business and big government interests have managed to convince Americans that we all somehow benefit when the government hands a giant corporation our money for free, or lets one business not pay the same taxes as everyone else.
 But that’s beginning to change, as people from all over the political spectrum begin to look at what’s going on in their community and their country and start questioning what they’ve been told for so long.